Atinos31/Speaky/README.md

 - Users can find useful descriptive content to help them express their feelings.
 - Users can interact by touching a photo.
 - Users can get feedback in form of a voice expressing what they need.
-- users can choose their preferred voice.
+- Users can choose their preferred voice.
-- users can type in their feelings ,needs and wants.
+- Users can type in their feelings ,needs and wants.

 ## User Goals